-This homemade limoncello spritz cocktail makes the perfect drink on a hot summer day using just 3 simple ingredients.
+This refreshing Limoncello Spritz makes the perfect drink on a hot summer day using just 3 simple ingredients.
 It’s made with sweet Italian lemon liqueur, sparkling water, and Prosecco to make it extra bubbly.
-Naturally, it has a bright lemon flavor that is a must-have with warmer weather hits.
+Naturally, it has a bright lemon flavor that is a must-have when warmer weather hits.

 In the summer we also love making Strawberry Sangria, Orange Lemon Gin Cocktail, and Strawberry Daiquiri Jello Shots.
-If you like the taste of refreshing carbonation, you’ll love our blackberry gin cocktail.
-As for a drink with more color, go with a Dirty Shirley.
+If you like the taste of refreshing carbonation, you’ll love a blackberry gin cocktail.

-- Limoncello liqueur – adds a sweet lemon flavor and is the star ingredient in our tasty cocktail that can be found at all liquor stores.
+- Limoncello liqueur – adds a sweet lemon flavor and is the star ingredient in our tasty cocktail; can be found at all liquor stores.

 - sparkling water or club soda – do not substitute tonic water; the club soda cuts the alcohol a bit and adds some bubbles.

-Garnish your limoncello spritzer with a slice of lemon, twisted lemon peels, or a sprig of mint.
+Garnish your limoncello spritzer with a slice of lemon, twisted lemon peel, or a sprig of mint.